 So many things come to mind when thinking about that scenario.
 The fact that the group of people I met all worked for TATA; a sign that Indians are everywhere and their using software to dominate.
 Secondly, only in Uruguay would I feel safe enough to join a group of people that I just met.
 Not that I am naive and would run off with anyone I talk to but honestly, it is something about the people and atmosphere of Uruguay.
 There is always this feeling of comfort and safety (relative to a lot of other places I’ve been to).

-All in all I ended up grabbing a cab and getting back home around 3 something.
+All in all I ended up grabbing a cab and getting back home around 3 something in the morning.
 Met some really great people and now have an open invitation to visit Colombia.
 I might very well take them up on their offer.
 I think the fact that you can easily start up conversation and join in on gatherings speaks volumes of Montevideo.
 I was pretty tired at work but definitely well worth the late stay out.